eli8527/ci22/content/schedule/week1.md

 * Amanda Hess

 HW
-* Exercise: Screenshot Portrait (DM me if you have any questions about this)
+* Finish Exercise: Screen Time
 * P1: Part 1
 * Read: Jill Lepore, Can the Internet be Archived?
 Add your notes/comments to the discussion page.
 Hannah, you will lead the discussion on Tuesday.